datarevenue-berlin/py-MUVR/README.rst

         selected_features = feature_selector.get_selected_features()

 The features are reported as column indexes.
-To get the names just provide the method with the names for every feature.
+To get the names, just provide the method with the names of every feature.
 Following the previous example:

 .. code-block:: python